ryantixier/M9C_README-Generator/README.md

 ## Credits

+Please reference the folder titled "source-code" for the starter code provided for the challenge assignment.

 The developer utilized tutoring available through the University of Denver's Full-Stack Coding Boot Camp for portions of the code; all other code was scripted by the repository owner (see [Contact](#contact) below for details).

 ## License